State of Wisconsin

 The reasonable compatibility test is only applied to job earnings that have not otherwise been verified (for example, as part of another program’s verification process).
 It can only be applied when earnings information is available through the State Wage Information Collection Agency (SWICA) or through Equifax from the Federal Data Services Hub (FDSH).

 Unearned income (as defined in Section 16.5 Other Income) is verified as outlined in this chapter and in Process Help, Chapter 44 Data Exchange.
 If there is an electronic data source available to use for verifying a type of unearned income, it should be used as verification for that income.
 If no data source is available, the applicant or member must provide verification of the unearned income.
+If Equifax data is available for a type of unearned income, and the Equifax amount is the same as the amount reported by the member, the unearned income must be considered verified.

 Self-employment and in-kind job income are verified as outlined in Process Help, Section 16.2 Self-Employment Income, Process Help, Section 16.6 In-Kind and Volunteer Hours, and Section 16.4.3 Self-Employment Income.